Mzwwwa/frontend-challenge/README.md

 # frontend-challenge
-Front-end challenge to create a animated UI with sliding details-panel over a form.
+Front-end challenge to create an animated UI with sliding details-panel over a form.
 <br>

 <strong>Requirements:</strong><br>